Conservatory Painting in Canterbury

 Aluminium Conservatory Frames

-Older conservatories from the 1970s and 1980s are often aluminium rather than UPVC.
-Aluminium requires an etch primer or specialist metal primer rather than a UPVC adhesion primer.
-We identify the frame material before quoting.
+Conservatories from the 1970s and 1980s are often aluminium, not UPVC.
+Aluminium takes paint differently — etch primer or specialist metal primer rather than UPVC adhesion primer.
+Frame material is identified before quoting.

 Timber Conservatory Frames

-Victorian and Edwardian properties within Canterbury city sometimes have period lean-to conservatories with timber frameworks.
-Timber frames need exterior wood preparation, a flexible exterior primer, and an exterior gloss or satin finish.
+Some Victorian and Edwardian properties — in St Dunstans and the villages around Bridge and Chartham — have period lean-tos with timber frameworks.
+Timber needs exterior wood prep, a flexible exterior primer, and a brushed gloss or satin — not spray.

 Many conservatories sit on a half-height brick or render dwarf wall.
-Painting the dwarf wall to complement the new frame colour completes the transformation.
+Painting it to complement the new frame colour completes the look — a weathered brick dwarf wall beneath a fresh respray undermines the result.
+Typically masonry paint, quoted as part of the respray where relevant.

 Colour Options

-Anthracite grey, sage green, navy, black, and heritage blues all work well.
-For clients combining a conservatory respray with window frames and fascias, see our exterior painting service.
+For clients wanting to combine a conservatory respray with window frames and fascias, see our exterior painting service.

 Our Conservatory Painting Process